bennu/docs.konghq.com/app/_hub/kong-inc/proxy-cache/index.md

 ### Cache Key

-Kong keys each cache elements based on the request method, the full client request (e.g., the request path and query parameters), and the UUID of either the API or Consumer associated with the request.
+Kong keys each cache elements based on the request method, the full client request (e.g., the request path and query parameters), and the UUID of either the Service or Consumer associated with the request.
 This also implies that caches are distinct between APIs and/or Consumers.
 Currently the cache key format is hard-coded and cannot be adjusted.
 Internally, cache keys are represented as a hexadecimal-encoded MD5 sum of the concatenation of the constituent parts.
 This is calculated as follows:

 ```
 key = md5(UUID | method | request)